vk-cs/docs-public/docs/en/dbs/dbaas/faq/faq.md

 <details>

-<summary>Is it possible to create a user with read-only rights to the database through a personal account?</summary>
+<summary>Is it possible to create a user with read-only rights to the database through a management console?</summary>

 No, this is only possible through a direct SQL query.